mpolizzotti/solitude/README.md

 Once the `me.js` file is in place you can build the theme.

 ## Build
-The `npm run build` command runs several operations for the Solitude theme, such as copying fonts, compiling css and transpiling and minifying JavaScript code into the the respective sub-directories of the `/assets` theme directory.
+The `npm run build` command runs several operations for the Solitude theme, such as copying fonts, compiling css and transpiling and minifying JavaScript code into their respective sub-directories of the `/assets` theme directory.
 The Solitude theme is configured to always run with compressed, transpiled and minified code.
 For debugging purposes, source maps are also provided (_Source maps are stripped out of the build with the `npm run package` command_).

-To build the Solitude theme perform the following actions:
+To **build** the Solitude theme perform the following actions:

 From a terminal window navigate to the root of the `solitude` theme.